hosseinkarami-dev/NEAR-RPC-Client-Kotlin/generator/README.md

 ## 📖 Development Notes

--   The generator typically uses [OpenAPI Generator](https://openapi-generator.tech/) or a custom implementation
+-   The generator typically uses a custom implementation
--   To customize the output, edit the templates or configuration
--   Before publishing a release, ensure the generator has been executed with the latest OpenAPI spec

 ------------------------------------------------------------------------